paytweed/Tweed-WAGMI-Connector/README.md

 Welcome to the Wagmi X Tweed example project!
 This repository showcases a simple implementation of using the Tweed SDK as a connector for Wagmi.

+## Supported Wagmi SDK Hooks

+useAccount, useBalance, useChainId, useClient, useConnect, useConfig, useDisconnect, useSendTransaction, useSwitchChain, useWriteContract

+Please note that hooks not listed here might still work seamlessly with this connector, but have not been tested yet.

 ## Project setup

 To get started, follow these straightforward steps: